ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 sudo apt install default-jdk -y
 ```

-For distributions using `dnf` - including Fedora and Red Hat:
+For distributions using `dnf` - including Fedora and Red Hat, you can install Java using this code:

 ```console
 sudo dnf install java-latest-openjdk
 ```

-For distributions using `pacman` - including Arch and Manjaro:
+For distributions using `pacman` - including Arch and Manjaro, you can install Java using this code:

 ```console
 sudo pacman -S jdk-openjdk